sandfort/goard/README.md

 ## How to use
 These instructions assume your `pwd` is `$GOPATH/src/github.com/sandfort/goard`.
+Make sure the environment variable `PORT` is set to a number.
+I use 8080.
 To run tests, run `go test ./...`
 To build, run `go build`
 To start the app, run `./goard` (after building)